upperlinecode/CS-and-the-City-Curriculum/react/4-react.md

 Let's all clone [this repository](https://github.com/upperlinecode/react-parent-child-lecture) and take a look at the code.

-Based on what you know so far, how would you accomplish the following modifications to this code:
+Based on what you know so far, how would you accomplish the following modifications to this digital yearbook mockup for Glenbrook North High School:

 - Add an "Honors" section for each student.
 - Make all Senior quotes in _italics_.